 We believe that this online archive will be useful to copyright academics, attorneys practicing in this area, and to musicians seeking insight into an entertaining, yet at times esoteric, topic.
 It will offer new means of accessing and analyzing information that pertains to an area of law that now begs inquiry into the issue of how changes in the creation, content, dissemination and consumption of popular music in America in the 20th and 21st Centuries should inform music copyright infringement judges and litigants today.

-Cases contains over 100 judicial opinions on music copyright infringement from the US and Common Law nations, with related scores, audio and video.
-Help with accessing the audio and video files can be found in this Resource Guide.
+Cases contains over 100 judicial opinions on music copyright infringement from the US and Common Law nations, with commentary, related scores, audio and video.

-InPlay will cover recent and current disputes in the U.S. and some representative Common Law cases, including those that do not go to trial.
+InPlay will cover recent and current disputes in the U.S. and some cases from Common Law countries, including those that do not go to trial.